 Swati: Focusing on people.
 That is extremely critical in terms of culture, in terms of talent, in terms of where we want to go building relationships with business, understanding the business perspectives.
 So people are a very big part of it.

-Second is from a technology transformation [perspective], [to] continue to focus on what’s the business value of what we are going to modernize.
-Continue to focus on business value, impact and keep learning about what we can do better from [a] modernization perspective.
-I have seen that in most of the organizations that I have worked with.
+Second is from a technology transformation [perspective], [to] continue to focus on what’s the business value of what we are going to modernise.
+Continue to focus on business value, impact and keep learning about what we can do better from [a] modernisation perspective.
+I have seen that in most of the organisations that I have worked with.

-The third one I would say is collaboration, especially working in a global organization, working with the teams that are very broad in terms of knowledge.
-It’s extremely important to have the collaboration where we understand each other’s success, each other’s objectives, and how we can enable each other.
-One of the ways that I have done it in the past is to have [an] innovation day or [an] innovation week, where we bring everybody together in terms of creating and working toward the same success, but with the contribution that comes from across the organization that truly brings people together, that truly helps to accelerate with the talent that we have, and most importantly, to get to the market much faster with the ideas that we would have.
+The third one I would say is collaboration, especially working in a global organisation, working with the teams that are very broad in terms of knowledge.
+It’s extremely important to have the collaboration where we understand each other’s success, each other’s objectives and how we can enable each other.
+One of the ways that I have done it in the past is to have [an] innovation day or [an] innovation week, where we bring everybody together in terms of creating and working towards the same success, but with the contribution that comes from across the organisation that truly brings people together, that truly helps to accelerate with the talent that we have and most importantly, to get to the market much faster with the ideas that we would have.

 Tanya: As I was talking with Swati on video conference, I couldn’t help but notice that on her desk, she has a picture of a baseball player at bat … taking a swing … with the strike zone clearly marked.
 Which at first surprised me.
 But then I remembered something she said during our conversation back in February, when she was still with U.S. Bank.
 Swati grew up in India and credits her parents for instilling in her the idea that it’s important to balance education with taking thoughtful risks—to, as Swati told me, every once in a while take a swing at a ball that’s outside the square just to see what happens.